 The Trustees are responsible for maintaining the objects of the charity, its administration and finances, risk assessment and overall strategy, as well as ensuring that the School complies with company and charity law and regulation.
 The Trustees appoint the Headmistress.
-The Trustees have overall responsibility for the School and delegate the oversight of the School's educational activities to the Governors.
+The Trustees have overall responsibility for the School and exercise the oversight of some of the School's educational activities together with the Governors.

 The Governors are responsible for the general direction, policies and priorities of the School within the budgets and objectives established by the Trustees.
-They offer support and guidance to the Headmistress, but also hold the School to account for the quality of education it provides and the standards it achieves.
-The Governors ensure the safety of the School environment and review the effectiveness of our child protection policies.
-Some Governors are also Trustees.
+They offer support and guidance to the Headmistress, and also hold the School to account for the quality of education it provides and the standards it achieves.
+The Governors and Trustees ensure the safety of the School environment and review the effectiveness of the School's child protection policies.
+Five of the Governors are also Trustees.